mattiamtzlr/ratatoskr/README.md

 In addition:

-- Various jumper cables, depending on the amount of servicability wanted.
+- Various jumper cables, depending on the amount of serviceability desired.
-- An additional M2.5 5mm machine screw to screw into the hole on the ball caster, although this isn't necessarily needed.
+- An additional M2.5 5mm machine screw to screw through the hole on the ball caster, although this is not strictly needed.

 ### 3D-printing